+We know that domain of $\aSrMin$ and the codomain of $\gSr$ are the same set, and soon I will go further to identify $ \gSr$ and $\aSr$ as mutual inverses.
+But I will make my task easier by first discussing the concept of \emph{inflations}.

+\begin{remark} Inflations are also relevant to research topics in recursive prime factorizations beyond the scope of this paper.
+For example, readers may wish to explore using the Dyck-complete natural interpretation to establish a total ordering of the Dyck language by mapping words in $\mathcal{D}$ uniquely (though nonbijectively) to the set of natural numbers.
+Dyck words could first be ordered numerically, then according to a function of nesting levels of chunks in words, and finally by semilength.
+Alternative orderings making use of Dyck inflations are conceivable. \end{remark}

 Definition~\ref{def:MinimalInterpretation} tells us what we are to understand by the term ``minimal representation,'' and of course a nonminimal representation is a representation that is not minimal.
-But there is another way to view the concept of nonminimality.
+But let us view the concept of nonminimality from a different perspective.
 In the decimal system, every member of the infinite sequence of strings $(102, 0102, 00102, \ldots)$ is understood to represent the number one hundred and two.
 We have no problem, for instance, determining the quantity represented by 000102 on a car odometer.
 Nevertheless there is one particular string, 102, that is the minimal word representing one hundred and two; all others may be regarded as a result of ``inflating'' the minimal word with zeroes without changing the quantity it represents.
-The situation is similar for words in nonminimal RPF languages, except that the inflations involve empty parenthesis pairs rather than zeros and there almost always exist multiple locations in the word where inflation may take place.
+The situation is similar for words in nonminimal RPF languages, except that the inflations involve empty pairs rather than zeros and there almost always exist multiple locations in the word where inflation may occur.